 - (a) Regular faculty members teaching in the full-time, daytime, undergraduate curriculum on the Olympia campus are expected to divide their teaching between beginning and more advanced students.
 In a given four (4)-year teaching cycle, faculty are expected to teach in at least the equivalent of one (1) year-long program designed primarily for first-year students, or two (2) year-long programs designed primarily for lower division students, or three (3) year-long programs designed as all-level.
-Faculty may request a waiver from this expectation (6.3.6). - (b) In addition to their responsibilities within the graduate programs, regular faculty members teaching in graduate programs are expected to team-teach in the undergraduate curriculum on a regular basis.
-Graduate programs should encourage rotation into graduate programs by faculty members who teach primarily in the undergraduate program. - 6.3.6 Waivers. - (a) Definitions.
-Regular faculty members may apply for waivers from team teaching requirements (6.3.3) and/or from expectations for teaching at all levels of the curriculum (6.3.4).
-An approved waiver allows a faculty member to retain eligibility for professional development opportunities (15.1) for the current year. - (b) Criteria for Waivers.
+Faculty may request a waiver from this expectation (6.3.6Section 6.4.6). - (b) In addition to their responsibilities within the graduate programs, regular faculty members teaching in graduate programs are expected to team-teach in the undergraduate curriculum on a regular basis.
+Graduate programs should encourage rotation into graduate programs by faculty members who teach primarily in the undergraduate program.

+6.4.6 6.3.6 Waivers.

+- (a) Definitions.
+Regular faculty members may apply for waivers from team teaching requirements (6.3.3 Section 6.4.4) and/or from expectations for teaching at all levels of the curriculum (6.3.4 Section 6.4.5).
+An approved waiver allows a faculty member to retain eligibility for professional development opportunities (Section 15.1) for the current year. - (b) Criteria for Waivers.
 In most cases, faculty members are expected to do long- term planning that will allow them to meet their team teaching requirements and expectations for teaching at all levels of the curriculum.
-If, however, unique circumstances have resulted in a faculty member prioritizing other curricular commitments, such as those to foundational, repeating, or advanced programs, or to a particular student group (e.g., underrepresented students, incarcerated youth [Gateways Program], veterans, ESL/international students), they may apply to the curriculum deans for a one-year waiver. - (c) Process. - 1.
+If, however, unique circumstances have resulted in a faculty member prioritizing other curricular commitments, such as those to foundational, repeating, or advanced programs, or to a particular student group (e.g., underrepresented students, incarcerated youth [Gateways Program]students, veterans, ESL/international students), they may apply to the curriculum deans for a one-year waiver. - (c) Process. - 1.
 Faculty will submit a waiver request for the current year no later than October 15 to the curriculum deans.
 The waiver request will include a rationale for the waiver and an indication of future teaching plans extending two full years into the future. - 2.
-While reviewing the waiver request, the curriculum dean(s) will meet with the appropriate Curricular Area Team Leader and Paths of Study Conveners and possibly other faculty groups in a particular field of study. - 3.
-The curriculum dean(s) will send a written response to the faculty member who has requested the waiver no later than November 15. - 4.
+While reviewing the waiver request, the curriculum dean(s) will meet with the appropriate Curricular Area Team Leader and Paths of StudyPath Conveners and possibly other faculty groups in a particular field of study.

+- 3. The curriculum dean(s) will send a written response to the faculty member who has requested the waiver no later than November 15. - 4.
 Waivers only apply to the current year.
-In exceptional cases, up to two waivers may be approved in any five-year period.

-- 6.4 Additional Responsibilities of Library Faculty Members.
+In exceptional cases, up to two waivers may be approved in any five-year period. - 6.5 6.4 Additional Responsibilities of Library Faculty Members.
 Library faculty members work closely with faculty and students to provide instructional support to the academic programs and courses.
 Responsibilities include performing reference and instructional services, bibliographic research and organization, information retrieval, media skills, disciplinary knowledge, scholarship, and professional competencies in library services and library-related teaching appropriate to the faculty member's position description.
-Regular library faculty members are also responsible for team teaching full-time one (1) quarter out of every nine (9), affiliating with a planning unit, contributing to curriculum planning and participating in library governance activities as determined by the library dean. - 6.5 Administrative Faculty Responsibilities.
+Regular library faculty members are also responsible for team teaching full-time one (1) quarter out of every nine (9), affiliating with a planning unitpath, contributing to curriculum planning and participating in library governance activities as determined by the library dean. - 6.6 6.5Administrative Faculty Responsibilities.
 Administrative faculty members work closely with faculty and students to provide instructional support to the curriculum in a defined disciplinary area and are responsible for staff, budget and other administrative responsibilities as assigned.
 Responsibilities related to the curriculum include contributing to curriculum planning and occasional teaching assignments as negotiated with the curriculum deans.

-Article 7: FACULTY TEACHING LOAD
+ARTICLE 7: FACULTY TEACHING LOAD FACULTY TEACHING LOAD